ivan-hc/AM/README.md

 `wget https://raw.githubusercontent.com/ivan-hc/APP-Manager/main/INSTALL && chmod a+x ./INSTALL && sudo ./INSTALL`

-This will download the ["app"](https://github.com/ivan-hc/APP-Manager/blob/main/app) script in /opt/app, a symlink for it in /usr/bin, a /opt/app/programs folder (where [each installation script of the programs you'll install](https://github.com/ivan-hc/APP-Manager/tree/main/programs) will be stored) and the /opt/app/remove script needed to uninstall "APP" (keep reading).
+This will download the ["APP-COMMAND"](https://github.com/ivan-hc/APP-Manager/blob/main/APP-COMMAND) script in /opt/app, a symlink for it in /usr/bin named `app` and the /opt/app/remove script needed to uninstall `app`.

 # Usage